Chicago Booth is releasing MBA interview invitations for candidates, which include a pre-interview video component.

-Your thoughtful preparation, even if you’re a confident interviewer, is essential to making a persuasive case for your candidacy and demonstrating your fit with Chicago Booth.
+Even if you’re a confident interviewer, your thoughtful preparation is essential to making a persuasive case for your candidacy and demonstrating your fit with Chicago Booth.
 The more you understand what to expect from Booth – and what Booth expects from you – the better.

 As former Associate Dean of Chicago Booth, I can affirm that Booth prides itself on how it approaches business education differently.
 You’ll want to have a nuanced understanding that distinguishes a Booth MBA – from its philosophy of education to its discipline-based process and flexibility of curriculum – and look for ways to communicate this to your interviewer.

-This year, for the first time, Booth is also asking interview candidates to submit a 60-second video supporting their candidacy, and its questions remain the same.
+Booth’s pre-interview video component debuted last year, which asks interview candidates to submit a 60-second video supporting their candidacy, and its questions remain the same.
 While solicited only from those invited to interview, Booth notes that the video is not provided to your interviewer nor related to your interview.
 The prompts are personal and designed to get to know you better; Booth encourages you to have fun with them.
-(View my related article with tips for Booth’s new pre-interview video question).
+(View my related article with tips for Booth’s pre-interview video questions).